-The DLL Voucher is funded by the SC Department of Social Services.
+The DLL Scholarship is funded by the SC Department of Social Services.
 It is specifically for families who speak a language other than English in the home and have a child aged 0-12 years old.

 Parents and guardians are required to do one of the following to qualify: